-Always drive with two feet clicked in.
+- Make sure that you always ride with tension on the armstroke cable (the cable that goes from the top of the steering bar to the footslider). - Once you are an experienced rowingbike rider you always have tension on the armstroke cable. - Note: always ride with two feet clicked in.
 When you start to ride with one leg only use very little force, you can put enormous asymmetrical forces on the foot slider and bow sprit when driving with one leg.

 Once you have two feet on the pedals you can go full force!!

-(For disabled people with one leg we reinforce the foot sliders with more bearings)
+(For disabled people with one leg we reinforce the foot sliders with more bearings).

-Choice of gearing:
+Choice of gearing

 Almost all beginning rowingbikers have the tendency to choose a rather heavy gearing.
 This is quite logical as you do not yet have the skill and technique to do a short and fast stroke.

-Keep in mind that experienced rowingbikers only shift to the heaviest gear of the rowingbike once they reach speeds over 45 kmh (tailwind or downhill)

-The ideal stroke rate is between 40 ~45 strokes per minute, it takes training in a rather light gearing to get there.
+Keep in mind that experienced rowingbikers only shift to the heaviest gear of the rowingbike once they reach speeds over 45 km/h (tailwind or downhill).
+The ideal stroke rate is between 40 ~ 45 strokes per minute, it takes training in a rather light gearing to get there.
 Riding in a heavy gear can cause aching knees and /or back joints as well as heavy "acid" legs.
 If you have any of these problems shift to a lower gearing!

-Maintenance:
+Maintenance

 Always keep your propulsion cable and Snek far away from greasy products; just clean them with water every now and then.

-The Stainless steel rails of the bowsprit and the ball bearings of the foot slider need a bit of oil,vaseline or other grease on a regular base, these parts should never be without grease!
+The stainless steel rails of the bowsprit and the ball bearings of the foot slider need a bit of oil,vaseline or other grease on a regular base, these parts should never be without grease!
 The bearings of the revolverring and the inside of the ring can best be lubricated with WD 40, this does not attract dirt.
 The bolt of the footslider ring also needs WD 40 every now and than; if it gets dry, it will start to make a clicking sound; Than you know you need to lubricate it with WD 40.

-After a ride in heavy rain; certainly in winter conditions when there is salt on the road, clean your bowsprit and the inside of the revolver ring immediately.
+After a ride in heavy rain, certainly in winter conditions when there is salt on the road, clean your bowsprit and the inside of the revolver ring immediately.
 Let it dry and grease the bowsprit and inside the revolver ring immediately.

 If you use the steel CVT propulsion cable on the revolver bike it should be replaced after ~ 3000 to 7000 km depending on how much you shift and on your weight and force.
 The more different gears you use the longer the lifetime of the cable.
 We advise to check all cable for damage and fatigue breaks before each ride.
 The rejection standard is when there are more than 10 fatigue breaks per 10 mm cable length.